Sonar-Demos/cpp-demo/README.md

 * Click on "Create pull request" twice.
 * Wait until the analysis finishes
-  (the yellow circle 🟡 next to the commit hash should appear and turn into a red cross ❌ because quality gate fails).
+  (the yellow circle 🟡 next to the commit hash should appear and turn into a red cross ❌ because the quality gate fails).

-After a couple of minutes you will see a quality-gate message in your pull request.
+After a couple of minutes, you will see a quality-gate message in your pull request.

 ![Quality Gate failed](img/qg-failed.png)